Orthodox Church of St Aidan of Lindisfarne, Levenshulme, Manchester UK

 The mission of St Aidan's is to reach out to the people of Manchester and beyond with the proclamation of the gospel and community service.
 This is primarily energised by holiness of life and a good Christian education in the Faith which gives people great confidence in witnessing to Christ.

-St Aidan's is funded by our registered Charitable trust: St Theodore Ecclesiastical Trust No. 1029085 (Charity Commission for England and Wales).
+St Aidan's and St Chad's is funded by our registered charitable trust: St Theodore Ecclesiastical Trust No. 1029085 (Charity Commission for England and Wales).

 The Archdiocese

-From humble beginnings in the early 1980's with the founding of our first and cathedral community of St George in London, then the reception of a handful of new church plants across the nation in 1995, the Church of Antioch created the Archdiocese of the British Isles and Ireland in 2013.
+From humble beginnings in the early 1980's with the founding of our first and cathedral community of St George in London, then the reception of a handful of new church plants across the nation in 1995, the Church of Antioch established itself as a Deanery within the Vicariate of Western Europe in that year.
+With the growth in our communities subsequently, the Deanery transitioned to the newly created Archdiocese of the British Isles and Ireland in 2013.
 Our first resident bishop, Metropolitan Silouan, was installed in February 2016.

-The Archdiocese now consists of 20 parishes and two smaller missions.
+The Archdiocese now consists of 20 parishes and some smaller missions.
 We also have a chaplaincy presence in His Majesty's Prison Service.

 The Archdiocese supports its parishes in Safeguarding, helping out with large capital projects and in working with the bishop to ensure that we all work together well for the Kingdom of God.